 What is Transgender Day of Remembrance?

-Transgender Day of Remembrance (TDOR) is an annual observance on 20 November that honours the memory of the transgender people whose lives were lost in acts of anti-transgender violence.
+Transgender Day of Remembrance (TDOR) is an annual observance on 20 November honouring the memory of the transgender people whose lives were lost in acts of anti-transgender violence.

 "Transgender Day of Remembrance seeks to highlight the losses we face due to anti-transgender bigotry and violence.
 I am no stranger to the need to fight for our rights, and the right to simply exist is first and foremost.
 With so many seeking to erase transgender people – sometimes in the most brutal ways possible – it is vitally important that those we lose are remembered, and that we continue to fight for justice." – Transgender Day of Remembrance founder Gwendolyn Ann Smith